gwnathan2015/TheSpawnerofEverilynn/README.md

 ## PLANNED MODDING

-for the future, when modding can be implemented (maybe it will) mods will look like this:
+mods will look like this:
 ```
 mods/
     dwarven_expansion_mod/